Best donuts in Boston

 This South End shop helpfully explains the differences between its raised donuts (made with a brioche dough) and cake donuts (made with buttermilk and sour cream).
 Keep an eye out for offbeat flavors such as sesame sriracha, blackberry lavender, and everything bagel (brioche doughnut filled with whipped cream cheese, topped with toasted garlic, onion, sesame, and poppy seeds).

-Who would have thought the region’s best donuts would be found in a nondescript North Shore storefront?
-For 60 years, the nationally renowned Kane’s (Bon Appetit is a fan) has churned out a rotating menu of some 40 daily flavors, from crème brûlée and lemon chiffon to eggnog.
-The 3:30am opening time means you need to get there as early as possible.
-The newer satellite location in the Financial District ensures worker bees can get their donut fix in between meetings.
+For 60+ years, the nationally-renowned Kane’s in Saugus has churned out a rotating menu of some 40 daily flavors, from crème brûlée and lemon chiffon to eggnog.
+The huge coffee rolls are standouts too.
+The Boston location in the Financial District ensures worker bees can get their donut fix — paired with Stumptown coffee — in between meetings.

 How can you tell this place is a relic?
 “Do-nut” is hyphenated in the sign, it’s cash only, and the tiny shop closes at 1pm.
 But what’s old is still delicious, which is why regional residents trek over to West Roxbury for their donut fix.
 Here, the donuts are light and fluffy; coconut and honey dip are two of the musts, as well as a jelly stick that might take two visits to consume.